miauhaus/miauhaus.github.io/README.md

 > Remember that all the images must be hosted at external services such as [postimg.cc](https://postimg.cc) or [flikr](https://www.flickr.com/) and max-width for full width is 1280px

+### edit existing content

+1. go to your github fork.
+2. create a branch
+3. edit `index.md` for editing home content, or existing `posts`, `courses`, or `research`.
+5. click on the pencil to edit the file
+4. save and commit
+5. make a pull request

 ### make a pull request

 1. go to your github fork, and select `compare & pull request` from the main page, for the branch you want to merge.